The origins of Gongfu (Kung-fu) (part 1)

 For example, I was teaching some Chinese elementary school students in San Francisco, and I had learned from a very smart 5 year old girl that her grandfather, a Red Army general, had come from China to live with her family and that he was very sick.
 After winter break I asked after his health and she stood very upright and said with a big smile, "My grandfather died two weeks ago."
 This was not the first time I had experienced this cultural phenomenon, but every time it happens my first reaction is shock. " She can’t be happy," I thought to myself.
 By smiling she was letting me know the facts, but also letting me know that I did not need to get involved emotionally in her family affairs.
 She was trying to limit the spread of those aspects of her grandfather’s life which were still unresolved.
 Her actions were zhengqi.
 Obviously this particular expression of cultural values doesn’t translate very well, otherwise I wouldn’t still be talking about it.

 When a person dies, his inappropriate conduct, and his unfinished projects can linger.
 Most influence fades quickly after a persons death, but not everything.
 Imagine if you were to die right now?
 What actions would your family or friends have to take to resolve your death.
 If you have young children, someone is going to have to care and provide for them.
 This is why we write wills.
 But only issues of money and property get dealt with in a will.
 It is even possible that the will we left could create jealousy and lawsuits.
 If you were murdered the perpetrator would have to be found and punished.
-If you have a job, Boy Scouts 1937someone would likely have to be found and trained to replace you, or perhaps your business would close and all the people it serves would have to find that service elsewhere.
+If you have a job, someone would likely have to be found and trained to replace you, or perhaps your business would close and all the people it serves would have to find that service elsewhere.
 Emotional conduct can linger after death too.
 Hatred of a particular ethnic group can be passed on to ones children, as can a habit of drinking alcohol to numb depression.

 So the idea of gongfu, is to improve yourself.
 It is to improve your collective-family-self.
 It is to take actions which resolve bad habits you may have inherited, directly or indirectly.